tisannai/slinky/README.md

 Slinky String looks like a "normal" C string, but it includes a hidden descriptor.
 Descriptor is located just before string Content in memory.
 Descriptor includes storage size of string Content, and effective length of the string.
 Effective length means string length without the terminating null.
 Slinky Strings are always null terminated.
 The total Slinky Allocation is sum Descriptor allocation plus the string storage allocation.
+Storage size is an even number, since the LSB is used to decide whether Slinky is statically allocated or dynamic (see below: sluse).

 Slinky struct: